Elicon-IL/EDA-Tools/README.md

 ##Manipultaions

 ###Uppercase Library Gate Ports
-With this manpulation you can fix common casing errors.
+With this manipulation you can fix common casing errors.
 It will upper case all ports for all library gaets.

 ###Remove Buffers
 - You supply the buffer name and the buffer input port and the output port.
-- The manpulation will remove the buffer from the netlist, and will do all the rewiring.
+- The manipulation will remove the buffer from the netlist, and will do all the rewiring.
 - Only non pass through buffers are removed

 ###Replace Library Gates
 - You supply the old gate, new gate, and specify how ports should be replaced.
-- The manpulation will replace the old gate with the new gate, and will do all the rewiring.
+- The manipulation will replace the old gate with the new gate, and will do all the rewiring.

 ##Reports